reuk/wayverb/work_log.md

     * @hacihaboiboglu2010 uses a tenth-order minimum-phase iir filter
     * ** TODO ** can I do this too?
         * I mean, probably
     * I have a test-case up and running, but my integrator is nonsense
     * I checked the integrator, seems to work now
     * I generated some graphs demonstrating directionality for the cardioid mic
         * the good news is, it definitely works to some extent
         * the bad news is, the error seems quite large
     * test some other polar patterns
-        * ** TODO ** check the actual error between the actual and desired polar patterns
+    * check the actual error between the actual and desired polar patterns
     * ** TODO ** still need to check the directional error
+    * I implemented an hrtf receiver for the waveguide mesh today
+        * ** TODO ** tests and whatnot